 Of course, Samsung phones get greater functionality, with the option to send picture and sound – separately or together – the other way, from the TV to your phone.
 Great for late night viewing or taking the TV’s sound with you around the house.

 Check out...
 Samsung Q7

-Samsung has stuck to its guns in 2017, and while most of its competitors have dabbled with OLED for their flagship TV ranges, Samsung has led with its LCD-based QLED technology instead.
+While most of its competitors have dabbled with OLED for their flagship TV ranges, Samsung has led with its LCD-based QLED technology instead.

 That’s no bad thing – the Q7 shows LCD has plenty of life left in it yet.
 In particular, colours are bold and vibrant, and the peak brightness this TV is capable of means HDR looks stunning.
 OLED screens will go darker in the shadows, but crisp highlights ensure contrast is still impressive here, as is the amount of detail the Q7 is capable of.

 Samsung's QLED TV line-up for 2018 is very exciting with features like the always-on Ambient Mode and the new SmartThings smart home devices dashboard to get to grips with.
 Look out for a full review soon.